 Mechanical allodynia is an intense pain caused even by a light touch.

-You can apply nutmeg oil to the affected body parts if you’re suffering from arthritis, joint pain, muscle pain, and other sores in your body.
+You can apply nutmeg oil to the affected body parts if you’re suffering from arthritis, joint pain, muscle pain, or other sores in your body.

 7. Nutmeg May Improve Your Blood Sugar Management

-However, these studies are only conducted with animals and use high dosages of nutmeg extract to test these health effects.
+However, these studies are only conducted with animals, and they use high dosages of nutmeg extract to test these health effects.

 8. May Relieve Insomnia